The Modern Age of Computer Systems Simulation

 SimGrid is routinely used in studies on (data-)Grids, IaaS Clouds (API, examples), Clusters, High-Performance Computing (🖹), Peer-to-Peer systems, Volunteer Computing (🖹) Fog Computing (🖹), MapReduce (🖹) and much more.

 Technically speaking, SimGrid is a library.
 It is neither a graphical interface nor a command-line simulator running user scripts.
 The interaction with SimGrid is done by writing programs with the exposed functions to build your own simulator.
-This can be done in C/C++, Python or Java, on Linux, Mac OSX or Windows (using the WSL).
+This can be done in C/C++ or Python, on Linux, Mac OSX or Windows (using the WSL).

 SimGrid is a powerful tool, and this documentation will help you to make good use of it.
 Check its contents on the left.
 Each tutorial presents a classical use case, in a fast and practical manner.
 The user manual contains more thorough information.
 In each part, the important concepts are concisely introduced, before the reference manual.
 SimGrid is also described in several scientific papers.